drewolbrich/ScrollingContentViewController/README.md

 ## Installation

-ScrollingContentViewController can be added as a Swift Package dependency in Xcode.
+ScrollingContentViewController may be added as a Swift Package dependency in Xcode.

 To install ScrollingContentViewController using CocoaPods, add this line to your Podfile: